 Innovating to help customers consume better and less

-A 1% reduction in energy use by our customers has the same impact as a 10% reduction at our facilities.
+Roughly 85% of greenhouse gas emissions from the oil and gas industry are generated during product end-use.
 This is why our principal focus must be customers, as their energy use offers the main reservoir of savings.

 We support our customers by offering advice and products that allow them to reduce their energy consumption when they use our products.